 Evaluate major factors to mitigate risk

-Buyers of metal casting services face a moderate level of risk from the supply chain.
+Supply chain risk in the metal casting services market is moderate.
 Vendors in this market rely on inputs from a variety of upstream suppliers, including steel and aluminum producers.
-Because purchases make up more than 40.0% of the average vendor’s cost structure, buyers should be aware...
+Because purchases make up 40.0% of the average vendor's cost structure, buyers should be aware of how shifts in the supply...
 Subscribe to learn more.